denten-books/plain-text/1-chapter.md

 I am not at home.
 But I know the alarm is happening because I receive notifications of it on another small computational appliance, next to my laptop.
-This appliance also contains most of my library.
+This appliance contains most of my book library.
 Despite the appearances, the electronic book on my desk has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
 Both devices comprise printed circuit boards, capacitors, silicone chips, and